shampine/learn.js/README.md

 ## license

-MIT for any of my work, but all tutorial code is owned by the respective tutorial author.
+MIT for any of my work, but all tutorial code is owned by the respective author.